12 Secrets Your Christmas Tree Wishes You Knew

 Real Christmas trees need to be recut

 Cutting the end off our trunk is critical to opening the veins that deliver water to the branches, according to the National Christmas Tree Association (NCTA).
 Have your seller trim half an inch off the base to reopen the pores that take up water.
 Don’t taper the base or cut it at an angle; this reduces the surface area of plant tissue that absorbs water and makes it more difficult for trees to stay upright in the stand.
 Drilling a hole in the base of the trunk is another don’t; it doesn’t improve water uptake.
 Check out these fun facts you never knew about the White House Christmas tree.

 Real Christmas trees don’t need feeding

 Plain tap water is best, according to the NCTA, which notes that some commercial additives and home concoctions can actually be detrimental to a Christmas tree’s moisture retention and increase needle loss.
 Not only are tree preservatives unnecessary, they’re potentially dangerous to children and pets that may swallow them, warns the National Capital Poison Center.
-These are 10 more holiday decorating mistakes that put your family at risk.
+Watch out for these other holiday decorating mistakes that could put your family in danger.